 Why Blood?
 Why Suffering as a Path to Victory?

 I am not going to try to parse out scholastic sacramental formulations.
-I think it is important to note that Roman Catholics affirm the real presence of Christ, including his blood, in the sacrament of the eucharist.
+I think it is important to note that Roman Catholics affirm the real presence of Christ, including his blood, in the sacrament of the Eucharist.
 A Catholic prayer known as the Anima Christi states, “Blood of Christ, inebriate me.”
-From statues, to Rosary beads, to incense, to the Michelangelo’s Pieta, to the candles Patti and Brett Connors lit during Jimmy’s mach versus Aaron Krickstein, Catholic worship tends to involve tangible objects that appeal to human senses.
+From statues, to Rosary beads, to incense, to Michelangelo’s Pieta, to the candles Patti and Brett Connors lit during Jimmy’s match versus Aaron Krickstein, Catholic worship tends to involve tangible objects that appeal to human senses.
 Connors’ play on court during his marathon battles and rage against any decline age might force upon his tennis has a kinship with the Catholic notion of the Via Dolorosa or Way of Suffering often associated with public processions such as walking the Stations of the Cross.
 There is a drama to Catholic prayer and liturgy, and Jimmy Connors’ play on the court often reflected this dynamic as fans were invited to walk the suffering road with him interlaced with hopes of a redemptive victory.

 The Wrong Side of the Tracks

 My initial reaction to Jimmy’s earthy comments about blood needs to be amended to focus on the US experience of Catholicism.
 In countries such as Spain, France, or Italy where Catholicism is more or less an established faith tradition, I don’t think Jimmy Connors’ outlook would resonate as fully.
 For much of US history, Catholics tended to be seen as exotic others and held under suspicion.
 That may be hard for younger US Catholics to grasp, but the experience of the ethnic parish and immigrant neighborhood was often one of Catholics not being viewed as being fully American.